Student Health Services

 At school, we work to prevent the spread of influenza by promoting handwashing and covering coughs; encouraging influenza vaccination for students, families, and staff; and supporting staying home when sick for both students and staff.

 Students who need medication, including over the counter medication, during the school day must have a written order of a licensed physician AND a written authorization of a parent/guardian on file.
 A form for this is available online or from any school health office.
 Medication provided to school must be in a pharmacy labeled container.
 For safety reasons, the medication must be brought to school by a parent or an adult.
-By law, schools can no longer dispose of any unused medications at the end of the school year.
-Therefore it is the parent’s responsibility to pick up all medications by the last day of school.
+By law, schools cannot dispose of any unused medications at the end of the school year.
+Therefore it is parents' responsibility to pick up all medications by the last day of school.

 If you need further information about medication administration at school, please contact your school nurse or the District Health Office.

 Student Health Services staff provide health screening programs as noted below and in accordance with recommendations from the Minnesota Departments of Health and Education.
 Parents are always informed if screening results for any program indicate there may be a concern.
 School nurses can provide assistance seeking resources if needed.
 Please contact your child’s school nurse if you need assistance or would like a screening of your child at any other grade level.